 Rydges Wellington Airport

-With great eateries, bars, shopping, art, architecture and stunning views over Lyall Bay, Wellington Airport is increasingly becoming a destination in its right, or at least a pretty good preview of for what’s to come during your stay in Wellington.
+With great eateries, bars, shopping, art, architecture and stunning views over Lyall Bay, Wellington Airport is a pretty good preview of what’s to come during your stay in Wellington

 A plane spotters' paradise

 If you know your Airbus from your Boeing then you’ll be in heaven when you open your curtains at Rydges Wellington Airport to see one rolling by on the runaway.
 For the rest of us, you’ll be pleased that your room has full vacuum double-glazing which makes for a very silent night.
 The hotel has direct access from the international terminal for an easy stroll to your gate in the morning.

 As well as stunning views out over the runaway towards Lyall Bay, the views inside the rooms at this four-star-rated hotel are stunning, too.
 There’s a soothing cocoon-like quality to the rooms, with an earthy colour palette with pops of granite and cushy crushed velvet cushions.
 You’ll be kicking off your shoes and yawning before you know it.

 If you’re just passing through Wellington or perhaps you have some time before a late-night flight, the hotel helpfully offers a day rate.
 Have a nap and a shower, maybe even watch a movie and order room service, before you hop on your plane.